jg210/react-101/README.md

 The React app makes API requests from the browser.
 It is able to do this since the ratings server sets the "Access-Control-Allow-Origin: *" CORS header.

 Relying on this might not be a good idea.
-It would be better to implement a proxy in the server hosting the React application.
+It might be better to implement a proxy in the server hosting the React application.
 An easy way to do this for development only would be:

 https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#configuring-the-proxy-manually